Ex-children’s hospital doctor charged with sex crimes

 T. Scott Renick, the commonwealth’s attorney in New Kent County, said in a brief statement that the charges were brought in connection with “acts of sexual abuse and sexual assault that occurred” at the hospital.
 He said his office would have no further comment.

-Renick’s small office has been handling charging decisions in the Cumberland matter since Attorney General Jason Miyares handed it off earlier this year in a move that surprised some legal observers, given the nature and scope of the allegations.
+Renick’s small office has been handling charging decisions in the Cumberland Hospital matter since Attorney General Jason Miyares handed it off earlier this year in a move than surprised some legal observers, given the nature and scope of the allegations.

-Miyares’ spokeswoman has previously offered a procedural explanation for the change in course.
+Miyares’ office had previously offered a procedural explanation for the change in course.

-“We are grateful to the New Kent County Commonwealth Attorney’s office for finally seeking the justice that our clients deserve,” Biniazan said.
+“We are grateful to the New Kent County Commonwealth Attorney’s office for finally seeking the justice that our clients deserve,” Biniazan, the former patients’ lawyer, said.
 “These indictments are a direct reflection of our clients’ bravery and their refusal to be silenced.”

 Under the direction of the previous attorney general, Mark Herring, the office prosecuted two hospital staffers.